What is the history of anorexia nervosa?

 A short history of anorexia nervosa

-How was anorexia shaped by culture and time?
-Although the modern history of anorexia can be traced to the death of Karen Carpenter, evidence of anorexia can be found centuries earlier.
+How was anorexia nervosa shaped by culture and time?
+Although the modern history of anorexia nervosa can be traced to the death of Karen Carpenter, evidence of anorexia can be found many centuries earlier.
+Dominic Murphy, Director, Unit for History and Philosophy of Science, University of Sydney, explores the cultural history of anorexia nervosa.

 There are fashions in diseases, as in anything else.
 It’s understandable that a new, infectious and life-threatening malady could preoccupy us, such as cholera in the 19th century or the Coronavirus in recent times.